 Far fewer problems occurs to the Adriatic tides; water level changes vary usually only within a meter, and the current along the coast may change slightly to the northwest.

-If you travel to Croatia with a chartered yacht, you will need a certification from a notary in your starting country as well as a copy of a valid boat registration, the German Sport Boat Driver’s License for Sea, the license for driving a boat along a coast, a license for driving a sport boat at sea, and a license to drive a boat in the far open water.
+If you travel in Croatia on a chartered yacht, you will need a certification from a notary in your starting country as well as a copy of a valid boat registration, the German Sport Boat Driver’s License for Sea, the license for driving a boat along a coast, a license for driving a sport boat at sea, and a license to drive a boat in the far open water.
 You will also need formal qualifications in order to have the boat recognized under the Croatian flag.

 Vehicles intended for water sports, such as jet skis, are only allowed to be used privately and not for commercial use.
 People with these vehicles must register with the Ministry of Maritime Affairs, Transport and Infrastructure in Zagreb, the capital of Croatia.
 If you are entering the country with a boat trailer or caravan, it is also a good idea to bring the green insurance card.
 The bottoms are allowed to measure 18.75 meters in length, 2.55 meters in width, and 4 meters in height, without exceptions.
 The minimum distance of motor and sailboats with less than twelve meters in length to the coast amount to 50 meters, and for longer boats it is 150 meters.
 There is a maximum speed limit of 4 knots in all bays and ports in Croatia.
 With its inclusion into the European Union in July 2013, new terms for fees, value-added taxes, and tolls have been created.
 For the most complete information on these updates, consulting the detailed rules for the transitional period, lasting through March 2014, at the Croatian Tourist Board is the best option.